Signed in as:

 Test fires will not be performed post-servicing.
 My commercial general liability insurance provider prohibits me from lighting any chimney appliance.
 I cannot provide overwatch while a client attempts to light a fire, as this is extremely time-consuming, and I will have subsequent appointments afterwards.

-Observable building code violations will be documented and disclosed.
+Observable violations in building code will be documented and disclosed.
 This is to transfer liability to the home owner if the appliance is continually used post-servicing and inspection.
-Asking me to omit such findings, or to omit supplemental service and repair recommendations is unethical.
-I will not honor requests for a second invoice which states only chimney sweeping was performed, as that would jeopardize my liability.
+Asking me to omit such findings is unethical.
+I will not honor requests for a second invoice which states only chimney sweeping was performed, as that would jeopardize my company's liability.

 If you're selling your house, I definitely will NOT humor requests to omit defects and violations.
 The sale of your house will not be more easily facilitated at the expense of my company's liability.
 I take these requests as a great insult as it shows a complete lack of value in my work and my good standing.
 If you feel I'm not the right fit for your chimney service needs based on the above-mentioned, then you're not the right fit for me as a customer.

-Households with sneezy-coughy-dripping children and adults are expected to call to reschedule.
-If I arrive to a sickly household, I will retract your appointment, and your retainer will be forfeited towards a service charge.
+Households with sneezy-coughy-drippy children and adults are expected to call to reschedule.
+If I arrive to a sickly household, I will retract your appointment, and your retainer will be applied towards a service charge.
 I don't mind getting sick, but I do mind passing your cooties along to other clients, as I typically see about six households per day.

 I'll remove your heavy and dirty grate after laying down a clean tarp.
 Pictured above is a Thermo-Rite grate.
 These are integral to some models of glass door sets, and usually cannot be removed.
 These may cause the price to increase due to hindered access, additional labor, and time spent.